 So very difficult a matter it is to trace and find out the truth of anything by history. —Plutarch. ca. 46-120 AD—from Dryden's translation of Plutarch's Lives, edited and revised by A. H. Clough

-This feature is part of the About.com Guide to Field Definitions of Archaeology and Related Disciplines.
+This feature is part of the About.com Definition Collections in Archaeology and Related Fields.